The Affordable Care Act: How Will Obamacare Affect Medical Malpractice?

 Medical malpractice cases hold doctors, hospitals and nurses accountable when they fail to act reasonably.
 Any statutes or legislation that require the health care industry to better provide patient safety and curb abuse seems to us to be moves in the right direction.

 The attorneys at Goldberg Finnegan are prepared to answer your questions about whether your medical malpractice claim is valid and how to file a claim.
-Goldberg Finnegan is ready to help you take the next step toward justice.
+A personal injury lawyer from Goldberg Finnegan is ready to help you take the next step toward justice.

 - HHS.gov, http://www.hhs.gov/healthcare/rights/law/index.html, 2012